When I first started reading what the medical medium had to say, I was really excited. And I’m still kind of enamored by it all.

 I learned a lot through the medical medium.

 I ate the way the medical medium suggested; I took all the supplements I could get my hands on.
+I was ALL IN.

-I rode the wave for a long time and invested a lot of time and money, purchasing and pouring through his books, going broke buying supplements he recommended and preaching the benefits of his suggested way of eating.
+I rode the wave for a long time and invested a lot of time and money, purchasing and pouring through his books, buying supplements he recommended and preaching the benefits of his suggested way of eating.

 Until the day I realized it wasn’t.